See the Story Index for Wael Abdelgawad’s other stories.

 “Would you put away the knife?”

 “Oh, yeah o’ course.”
 The knife was withdrawn, as was the hand on my shoulder.
 I turned to see Ghost Rider, the homeless man in the jeans and dirty yellow sweatshirt.
 His face was beaded with sweat in spite of the cool weather.
 As I watched, a shudder ran through his entire body, starting at the greasy locks atop his head and flowing to his feet.
+He grimaced in pain, then recovered and grinned at me, exposing several missing teeth.

 I wanted to say, “Does it feel anything like this?” – then slam a hard roundhouse kick into his inner thigh.
 Though I’d play-acted to get him to lower the knife, in truth I was filled with rage.
 I had offered the man the last bite of food I had, and here he was holding a knife to my neck!
-The rage came up inside me like lava in a volcano.
+The rage roared up inside me like lava in a volcano.
 I expanded internally, growing hot, breathing hard.
 My hands twitched and my vision narrowed.
 All I saw was the man standing in front of me, holding the knife.

 I would put my hips into the kick, so that the it would nearly lift him off the ground, then I’d come down with a vicious slap to the back of his neck.
 The back of the neck is a knockout point and potentially worse.
 A sufficiently hard blow could cause permanent spinal cord injury and even death.
 If that didn’t do it, I would deliver an elbow strike to the jaw, reap one of his legs, stomp the back of the knee to drive him to the ground, and then stomp on the ankle to crush the bones there.
 I would leave him broken on the ground.
 It would be easy.

 But no. The man standing before me swayed as he squinted at the graying sky.
-He looked like he might fall at any moment.
+He looked like he might collapse at any moment.
 The knife in his hand wasn’t even sharp.
 He wasn’t going to hurt me.
 I could lie to the police and say I was defending myself, but I couldn’t lie to Allah or to myself.
 Sincerity with Allah, sincerity with myself.
 That was my motto.
 It had served as my guide through difficult days, allowing me to walk forward with my head held high, even when my stomach was empty.

 “Listen,” I breathed.
 “I’m not a hundred percent sure about the Powerball thing.
 I might have the number wrong.
 Take this for now.”
 I withdrew my wallet and gave him $40.
 “Get something to eat, alright?
 Seriously.
 I know you’re going to get high, but get some food too.
 You need it.”